Isopolito/gNordVPN-Local/README.md

 Please raise an issue with the following data points:
   1. Version of gnome: `gnome-shell --version`
   2. Version of nordvpn: `nordvpn --version`
+  3. Version the gNordVpn extension
-  3. Screenshots of the problem if applicable
+  4. Screenshots of the problem if applicable
-  4. Steps to reproduce the issue
+  5. Steps to reproduce the issue

 ## Development